Migratory birds cause stir

 A recent dilemma involving swallows’ nests in her neighborhood has caused Johnson to inform people about the dangers and penalties of removing swallows’ nests.

-Johnson's next-door neighbors, who had a swallow's nest on their house, were going to start a painting project.
+Johnson’s next-door neighbors, who had a swallow’s nest on their house, were going to start a painting project.
 When Johnson informed them that paint fumes can be toxic and lethal to birds, the neighbor said she would stop the painting.
 Johnson had state wildlife officials come in to discuss the issue with the painters shortly afterwards.

 "The birds travel thousands of miles to get back here, and it takes them so much energy to build their nest," Johnson said.

 The Swaner Preserve and EcoCenter was also approached by Johnson when she heard about their scheduled renovations to the Wallin Barn.
 Executive Director Jon Paulding said they took the swallows into consideration when planning renovations.

 "We scheduled all along to accommodate the chicks’ fledging," Paulding said.
 Swaner Director of Conservation Nell Larson said they consulted with local experts in making their decision as well.